takuya-motoshima/nodejs-shared/README.md

     ```

     #### Parameters
-    - {string} inputPathOrDataUrl Path or Data URL of the input image.
+    - {string} <code>inputPathOrDataUrl</code> Path or Data URL of the input image.
-    - {string} outputPath?
-Allows you to specify the output path for converted images.
+    - {string} <code>outputPath?</code> Allows you to specify the output path for converted images.
 The default is undefined.

     #### Return value
     {Promise&lt;string&gt;} The data URL of the image whose format was converted.